ULL-ESIT-GRADOII-PL/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/design.md

 ---
-title: "Design: Smells, The Switch Smell, The Open Closed Principle and the Strategy Pattern"
+title: "The Open Closed Principle and the Strategy Pattern"
 ---

 ## Code Smells